scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

 }
 ```

-## Final Thoughts
+## Conclusion

-- ***Always thoroughly check ChatGPT's output!*** The guardrails set in prompt.json should prevent hallucinations but you should always check.
+***Always thoroughly check ChatGPT's output!*** The guardrails set in prompt.json should prevent hallucinations but you should *always* double check.
+Make sure formatting is ok too, especially after using Word to save as PDF.
-- Word is easy and accessible, but not precise for converting HTML to PDF.
-Use [Playwright](https://github.com/microsoft/playwright) if styling is critical.
-- [Cursor](https://www.cursor.com/) could be used in place of ChatGPT plus VS Code.
-I used ChatGPT here for ease and accessibility.